 1. Laboratory tests: LA should be identified based on the International Society on Thrombosis and Haemostasis (ISTH) recommendations.
-For details see Table 18.4-1, www.onlinelibrary.wiley.com and www.ard.bmj.com.
+Details: see Table 18.4-1; see www.onlinelibrary.wiley.com; see www.ard.bmj.com.
 In addition, LA can cause prolongation of the activated partial thromboplastin time (aPTT) in some assays; however, given the insensitivity, a prolonged aPTT is not diagnostic for the presence of LA.
 Positive antinuclear antibodies are found in 45% of patients with primary APS.
 Mild thrombocytopenia (usually >50×109/L) is observed in ~30% of patients.
 Hemolytic anemia can occur.
 Anticardiolipin and beta2-GP I testing are plagued by a high frequency of clinically unimportant low-titer antibodies and lack of laboratory-to-laboratory agreement.

 2. Imaging studies: Results depend on the vascular bed affected by thrombosis.

 1. Congenital and acquired thrombophilias, other acute hypercoagulable states (particularly atypical hemolytic-uremic syndrome [HUS]) (see Hypercoagulable States).

 3. In case of prominent hematologic abnormalities: Thrombotic thrombocytopenic purpura (TTP), typical or atypical HUS, “HELLP syndrome” (hemolysis, elevated liver enzymes, low platelet complicating pregnancy), sepsis, and disseminated intravascular coagulation (DIC).

 1. Acute thrombotic events: Treatment is the same as in patients without APS (CAPS: see below).